kylerjohnston/another-static-flask-blog/app/content/posts/what-makes-a-bestseller.md

 title: "What makes a bestseller?
 Modeling literary prestige in the 19th and 20th centuries"
 date: 08 February 2016
+description: "Can we make a model predict which works of fiction will be bestsellers?
+What does this model tell us about literary-historical trends?"
 tags:
   - text-mining
   - literary-studies